0hlov3/0hlov3.github.io/_posts/2020-09-15-How-to-gitconfig.markdown

 categories: [0hlov3]
 tags: [git]
 ---
-In the last few days, I have been working on my gitconfig extensively, and I would likev to tell you the steps I’ve taken to get my work done.
+In the last few days, I have been working on my gitconfig extensively, and I would like to tell you the steps I’ve taken to get my work done.

 ## Setup your initial ~/.gitconfig
 First of all i created a clean new ~/.gitconfig so i can start from zero.